TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceForm.rst

       `TCEFORM.tt_content.header.types.config.treeConfig.startingPoints`

    Flex form field level, example:
+      No current TYPO3 version allows to override the configuration of Flex form fields, even though this was previously documented here.
+      This may change in future versions.

+   .. todo: Removed, because this is broken in every known TYPO3 version.
+   .. todo: Maybe re-enable this, if it gets fixed in a future release
       `TCEFORM.tt_content.pi_flexform.myext_pi1.sDEF.settings\.myfield.config.treeConfig.startingPoints`

-      Where `sDEF` is the sheet name.
-For a description see the section :ref:`tceformApplyPropertiesFlexForm` on this page.
+      Where `sDEF` is the sheet name and :typoscript:`myext_pi1` the name of the plugin.
+For a description
+      see the section :ref:`tceformApplyPropertiesFlexForm` on this page.